Scoliosis

 • Degenerative scoliosis, unlike other types of scoliosis, develops in adults.
 It often occurs in the lower back because as we age, the discs and joints wear out.

-• Syndromatic scoliosis which is a result of muscular disorders like spina bifida and muscular dystrophy, or connective tissues diseases like Marfan syndrome.
+• Syndromic scoliosis which is a result of muscular disorders like spina bifida and muscular dystrophy, or connective tissues diseases like Marfan syndrome.

-• Thoragenic scoliosis develops for some people if they received radiation or congenital heart defect surgery in childhood.
+• Thoracogenic scoliosis develops for some people if they received radiation or congenital heart defect surgery in childhood.

 Common symptoms of scoliosis